Things to consider before boarding your pet

 Do they offer training?

-What are the excercising options?
+What are the exercising options?

 What are the standards for play groups?

-What time are they feeding the animals?
+What time are animals fed?

 What should you pack?

-Who is responsible for the daily care?
+Who is responsible for daily care?

 What is the staffing ratio?

-What is the temperature within the kennel?
+What is the kennel temperature?

 A dog and a cat